 Initially, candida fungi are overgrown in the intestinal tract.
 There, the toxic waste they chemically produce (acetylaldahyde, the same chemical that causes a hangover), irritates and weakens the intestinal wall.
 Candida fungi have tiny “legs” which, as the intestinal wall becomes damaged, are able to “drill” holes in the intestinal wall, leading to poor digestion and “leaky gut syndrome”.

 These holes enable candida to travel throughout the body, over time establishing themselves systemically.
-They can colonize organs, your brain, any place that may have a weakened environment making it an easy target to colonize.
+They can colonize organs, your brain, or any place that may have a weakened environment making it an easy target to colonize.
 Depending on where these weaknesses are, candida produces different symptoms as it colonizes different areas in each person..

 As they don’t need oxygen, they can move out of the circulation system to spots where the immune system, herbs and other candida killers cannot get to.
 This protects them from candida killers which may reduce candida overgrowth in spots with good circulation — and enable candida to spread back into those spots once you stop the candida killing program.